camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 Overall Accuracy: 0.80 → Solid performance across the board.
 The model is learning meaningful patterns and generalizing well.

 ## Applying the Predictive Model
-Now that the model is trained, we can use it to forecast progressive overloads over the next 12 weeks.
-By simulating future sets based on spring growth trends, we generate realistic training data and apply the model to predict which sets are likely to trigger overload.
+Now that the model is trained, I can use it to forecast progressive overloads over the next 12 weeks.
+By simulating future sets based on spring growth trends, I can generate realistic training data and apply the model to predict which sets are likely to trigger overload.

 To maintain clarity and consistency in forecasting, I applied the model to an exercise that appears consistently across both spring and summer logs to ensure that predictions are grounded in familiar patterns: Wide Grip Rowide Grip Row.